mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 .. _docker-compose:

-This guide provides instructions for running your own certificate authority using docker-compose.
+This guide provides instructions for running your own certificate authority using **docker compose**.
 This is the quickest and easiest way to run django-ca, especially if you do not care to much about custom configuration or extending django-ca.

 This tutorial will give you a CA with